• Skip to primary navigation

 For the Cream Filling

-• In a small saucepan, add the ½ C of water and the sugar and warm it up over medium heat until the sugar is completely dissolved.
+• In a small saucepan, add the ½ cup of water and the sugar and warm it over medium heat until the sugar is completely dissolved.

 • Whisk in the bloomed gelatin until it is combined and then let the mixture sit and chill for about 5 minutes.